-Our investments and innovation have been focused on emerging digital media trends.
+Our investments and innovation have been timed to take advantage of emerging digital media trends.
 In 2008, we acquired mobile-focused measurement company M:Metrics, adding metered-smartphone panels to our data collection assets.
 In 2009, we expanded beyond panel-based data collection and began building the comScore Census NetworkTM of tagged Web sites and apps, providing a rich data complement to our person-centric panels.
 We accelerated the development and expanded the global footprint of the comScore Census Network with the acquisition of the Latin American analytics firm Certifica in 2009 and European analytics firm NedStat in 2010.
 In 2011, we acquired the ad verification company, AdXpose, to provide additional technology and talent required to provide real-time advertising analytics.
-In 2014, we acquired advertising technology company mDot Labs, to provide technology and data science expertise to enhance our discovery of non-human and fraudulent digital traffic.

-Strategic partnerships have been a key to our success and innovation.
 In 2012, in partnership with Arbitron and ESPN, we initiated the first five-platform measurement effort, "Project Blueprint," to deliver digital media analytics across television, smartphone, tablet, PC, and radio.
-In early 2014, we entered into strategic agreements with Google and Yahoo to integrate our real-time advertising offering into their advertising management platforms.
-Toward the end of 2014, we entered into significant partnerships with Pandora to ingest demographic information about mobile consumers to improve our products and with Datalogix to incorporate their consumer segmentation data into our advertising product suite.
+Most recently in 2014, we entered into an strategic agreement with Google to enhance our real-time advertising analytics offerings, and to integrate such offerings into the DoubleClick advertising management platform.